Committees

 What is a committee?

-A student association cannot operate without it’s committees and the SPIL is no different.
+A study association cannot operate without its committees and the SPIL is no different.
 The SPIL offers the opportunity to experience new things by participating in committees.
 This will give you the option to become active in whatever area you might find interesting.
 There isn’t only the opportunity to organize activities, one could experience writing for a semi-scientific magazine or even work in an international atmosphere.
 Here you can find out which committees there are, what those committees do and who are in these committees.

 Committees are a key part of the operation of any student association, and the SPIL is no different.
 The committees that the SPIL offers can give you the opportunity to experience something completely new, or participate in an area that you are already passionate about.
 There is also variety of ways that you can participate in your area of interest, from organising activities and events, to writing for a magazine, to working as part of an international group.
 As you can see committees encompass a wide range of possibilities for ways students to get involved.
 Here you can find out what committees are provided, what they do, and how to join a committee.